signalogic/SigSRF_SDK/mediaTest_readme.md

 then it's clear that wav file write seek times are an issue.
 To change the write time alarm threshold, look for uStreamGroupOutputWavFileSeekTimeAlarmThreshold in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a> (a member of the DEBUG_CONFIG struct defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h" target = "_blank">shared_include/config.h</a>).

-Below are some example of -g entry, including ramdisk and dedicated media folder.
+Below are some examples of -g entry, including ramdisk and dedicated media folder.
 If a ramdisk exists, then the mediaMin command line might contain:

     -g/mnt/ramdisk